mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 As usual, using AWS APIs require proper and well bounded authorization through IAM.

-🔐 : If you want to evaluate BedRock inside a SageMaker processing, the IAM role executing the SageMaker processing job must have the relevant permissions.
+🔐 : If you want to evaluate BedRock inside a SageMaker processing job, the IAM role executing the SageMaker processing job must have the relevant permissions.
 More specifically, we might want to invoke the Titan embedding model.
-Here's a working example of a proper policy.
+Here's a working example of a proper policy, where a user can invoke two models.

 ```json